Darrell Crate

 Darrell W. Crate (born 1967) is an American investor, private equity manager, and philanthropist.
-He is currently the managing principal of Easterly, a private investment firm he founded in 2009 in Beverly, Massachusetts.
+He is the CEO of Easterly Government Properties, Inc., a New York Stock Exchange-listed company that he co-founded in 2015.
+He is also the founder and managing principal of Easterly Asset Management, a multi-affiliate platform of high-performing boutique investment managers.

 A native of New York City, Crate attended Bates College in Lewiston, Maine before attending Columbia Business School in New York City.
-He began his career with Chase Manhattan Bank and Chase Manhattan Securities.
-His last assignment as the managing director of Financial Institutions Group based in London.
-Soon after he was asked to join Affiliated Managers Group where he helped to scale the business from 1998 to 2011, as Chief Financial Officer.
+He began his career with Chase Manhattan Bank and Chase Manhattan Securities, where he served as the managing director of Financial Institutions Group based in London.
+Soon after he joined Affiliated Managers Group where he helped to scale the business from 1998 to 2011 as chief financial officer.

-After departing AMG, Crate founded Easterly, where he has focused on a number of ventures, including founding a publicly-traded REIT, sponsoring a SPAC and building an asset management platform which owns stakes in third-party investment management businesses and assists them with their strategic growth.
+After departing AMG, Crate served as treasurer and a member of the executive committee of the Romney for President campaign in 2012, a role that he also held during the Romney's 2008 campaign.
+From 2003 to 2007, Crate served as the chairman of the Massachusetts Republican Party and a senior advisor to Romney, who was the Governor of Massachusetts at the time.
+In 2009, Crate founded Easterly, where he has focused on several ventures, including founding a publicly traded REIT, sponsoring a SPAC, and building an asset management platform that owns stakes in boutique investment management businesses and assists them with their strategic growth.